 Thank you for inviting me to your inbox.
 Also for reading, questioning, challenging and otherwise engaging with my thoughts about people, work, and how we can make better and more human workplaces.

-A big thanks to Jason Li for introducing me to Buttondown last year, and to the lovely people who pay to support On Management.
+A big thanks to to the lovely people who pay to support On Management.

-May you and your loved ones be safe, healthy, vaccinated, and free.
+May you and your loved ones be safe, healthy, and free.

 P.S.
 Like many issues of On Management, this one was updated after the newsletter drop.